 I am currently a first year medical student at Case Western Reserve University School of Medicine.
 I graduated with a B.S. in Health Management and Policy from Saint Louis University.
 I was born and brought up in Okemos, Michigan, a vibrant suburb near Lansing.
 Here, I gained a passion for education and began tutoring underserved youth in Lansing, Michigan.
 This passion stuck with me as I began my undergraduate education at Saint Louis University.
 Following the Jesuit ideals emphasized at SLU, I continued tutoring underprivileged youth in north St. Louis.
 I love sharing my passion for education with my students.
 During my senior year at SLU, I became a Physics TA and taught a class of 30 students the fundamentals of applied physics.
 On my journey to medical school, I studied hard for the MCAT and scored in the 98th percentile.
 I hope to share this success with all my students in the future.

-Saint Louis University-Main Campus - Bachelors, Health Management & Policy
+Undergraduate Degree: Saint Louis University-Main Campus - Bachelors, Health Management & Policy

 ACT Composite: 33

 ACT Math: 36